afcarl/arokem.org/about/index.rst

 -------------------
    ===========    ===============================================================

+   2015 -           Data scientist at the `University of Washington eScience Institute`__.

-   2011 -            Postdoctoral researcher, the Department of Psychology, Stanford University, laboratory of `Brian Wandell`__.
+   2011 - 2015    Postdoctoral researcher, the Department of Psychology, Stanford University, laboratory of `Brian Wandell`__.
 Diffusion imaging, fMRI, and computational modeling studies of the human visual system.

    2005 - 2010	  Graduate student and postdoctoral researcher, Helen Wills
                   Neuroscience Institute, University of California, Berkeley,